jeremy-adamson/sql-google-notes/week02.md

 Identifying and defining a problem and then solving it by using data in an organized, step-by-step manner

-### Five key aspects to to analytical thinking
+### Five key aspects to analytical thinking

-* Visualization
+* Visualization - Graphical organization of information

 * Strategy

-* Problem-orientation
+* Problem-orientation - Identify, describe, and solve problems

-* Correlation
+* Correlation - Relationship between pieces of data

-* Big-picture and detail-oriented thinking
+* Big-picture and detail-oriented thinking - When to look big and when to look small

+### Root causes

+* Ask why five times

+### Gap analysis

+A method for examining and evaluating how a process works currently in order to get where you want to be in the future